oracle-livelabs/pts/orcl-dbcs-19c/patching/patching.md

 Database Cloud Service specific patches for DB systems and database homes can be applied.
 Only the latest patch is available for DB systems while database homes supports both latest and older patches.
 You can find the list of currently available DB system and database home patches in the [Oracle Cloud Infrastructure technical documentation](https://docs.cloud.oracle.com/en-us/iaas/Content/Database/Tasks/patchingDB.htm).

-Estimated Lab Time: 15 minutes
+Estimated Time: 15 minutes

 ## Task 1: Check Available Updates

 1. On Oracle cloud console, click on hamburger menu ≡, then **Bare Metal, VM, and Exadata** under Oracle Database.
 Click **WS-DB** DB System.

 2. Click the database name link **WSDB** in the bottom table called Databases.
 View Database Version field on the Database Information Page.

     - Database Version: 19.7.0.0.0